HPI-Information-Systems/TAHARAT/README.md

 	-  For the IDE, import TAHARAT as a project, and you can set the arguments in the `Run Configuration`.

-The system only requires one argument, which is the file path to the input raw file.
+The system requires two arguments: 1) the input raw file path, and 2) the output cleaned file path.